HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/rule_based_user_groups/cfg_rule_based_user_groups/rbug_setup_softgroups_helm.md

 softGroups:
   # If softgroups enabled for this server: true or false
   enabled: true
-  # If enabled, the JNDI name of the DB
+  # If enabled, the JNDI name of the DB datasource
   dbJndi: "jdbc/sgdbDS"
   # If enabled, the schema containing the SoftGroup table
   dbSchema: "SoftGroups"